ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 > A string literal is the notation for representing a string value within the text of a computer program.
 In PHP, strings can be created with single quotes, double quotes or using the heredoc or the nowdoc syntax...

-Alternatives suggestions have included //is_from_literal()// from [[https://news-web.php.net/php.internals/109197|Jakob Givoni]].
+Alternative suggestions have included //is_from_literal()// from [[https://news-web.php.net/php.internals/109197|Jakob Givoni]].
 I think //is_safe_string()// might be asking for trouble.
 Other terms have included "compile time constants" and "code string".

 ==== Int/Float/Boolean Values. ====